reggi/writing/2015-07-19-address-api.md

 +---------------------------+   +---------------------------+   +---------------------------+
 ```

-### App Login: E-Commerce Platform Checkout
+### `Site` for `User` to `User` Request-Authorize

-* Figure 1.
-User is checking out on a website and needs to connect address, signs in.
+1. `User` is checking out on a website and needs to connect address, signs in.
-* Figure 2.
-Login to the app, if not already logged in.
+2. Login to the `App`, if not already logged in.
-* Figure 3.
-Approve and select address or deny request.
+3. Approve and select address or deny request.

-Some platforms out there connect two users together (`etsy.com`, `ebay.com`, `amazon.com`).
-For instance when you purchase something from `ebay.com` you give your address to the ebay platform, and a user on ebay receives the address and ships the product with it.
-In this case `ebay.com` would have to allow the seller to register their account and connect the two users.

 ```
 +---------------------------+   +---------------------------+   +---------------------------+